jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 People love stories.
 We can't get enough of them.
 A good story lets us experience the drama, trials, and experiences of another person.
 From horrible brushes with death, to whimsical romances, stories teach us the lessons of many lives.

-Stories pass-on so much information because they create a reality.
+Stories pass-on so much information because they create a new reality.
 The creation process starts with the props that fill the storyworld with cups, clothes, homes, and the other items we expect to see.
 Next, there is music that relays the emotions of characters in the story.
 Next comes the dialogue which communicates what each character wants in an easy to understand way.
 Next, it is the villain who likes the world the way it is and defends it against change.
 Thereafter comes the philosophy of the story-world that dictates the rules everyone in the story is supposed to live by; for example Cinderella is supposed to obey her stepmother.
-Cinderella is a hero of the story because she disregards the ruling philosophy by dreaming of a better Life for herself.
+Cinderella is the hero of the story because she disregards the ruling philosophy by fight for a better Life.
 And at the top of this story pyramid are tools; a catchall term for the real objects, from glass slippers to Death Stars, that are above being regular props because they are the levers of power that control what happens in the story-world.

 Storytellers work hard to mix these incredients together.
 When done properly, the resulting "cake" will transfix audiences and arise strong emotions and lasting commitments because we’ve experienced the Life of another person inside an easy to digest package.

 ---

-And that brings us back to avoiding echo chambers to we can learn mixed-ideological politics.
+And that brings us back to avoiding echo chambers so we can practicelearn mixed-ideological politics.

 Dismantling echo chambers starts by realizing _Cinderella_ isn't about a girl abused by her evil step-family.
 The fairytale is also not about a girl overcoming her evil step-family to marry her prince charming.